A comprehensive spatial-temporal infection model: Applications

 or where the non-uniformity is in the density profile only

 where $\epsilon \ll 1$.
-Expecting that diffusion ($C>0$) will help to smooth spatial non-uniformities, we will focus in this section on the solution in the absence of diffusion ($C=0$).
+Expecting that diffusion ($C>0$) will help to smooth spatial non-uniformities, we will focus in this section on the solution in its absence ($C=0$).
 Thus, any effects to arise will correspond to the spatial averaging of an ensemble of batch problems.